 The compressor is lightweight, weighing only 21 pounds.
 Its dimensions are 15.7” L x 7.9” W x 19.6” H. However, it has a decent duty cycle of 75%, which suits its use.
 At that rate, you can get a lot of work done.
 While it’s oil-less, it’s louder than we would prefer.
 Nevertheless, it’s a reasonable option for beginners.
 It comes with a 1-year limited warranty.

 6. DEWALT DWFP55126 Pancake Air Compressor

 The DEWALT DWFP55126 Pancake Air Compressor is another versatile product that runs at 2.6 SCFM at 90 PSI and 3.7 at 40 PSI.
-You can do a lot of things with this product.
+You can do a lot of things with this compressor.
 It is oil-free, which cuts down on your maintenance.
-It has a drain valve to make emptying it easier.
-There are also larger rubber feet on the bottom, which improves its stability.
+It has a drain valve to make emptying it easier, and there are also larger rubber feet on the bottom, which improves its stability.

 7. California Air Tools CAT-1P1060S Air Compressor

 The California Air Tools CAT-1P1060S Air Compressor is a decent product for small jobs but falls short for larger ones, given the cost.
 After all, it only has a 1-gallon tank.
 On the other hand, it’s portable, with dimensions of 12.5” L x 14.7” W x 14.8” H. While you’d expect it to weigh less, it weighs 20 pounds.
 However, it’s especially quiet and only as loud as your fridge at 56 dBA.